 A map from the Lawrence H. Slaughter Collection

 E. Forbes Smiley III acknowledged stealing 97 rare maps from libraries he had befriended and then sold them on the open market.
 He was a thief.
 He assaulted history, betrayed personal trust, and caused irreparable loss of treasures whose value to future scholarship will now never be known.
 He committed his crimes for personal gain, profit, and prestige.

 A hallmark of our society is that libraries, museums, and archives are open and accessible to the public.
 This fact also puts institutions at risk from individuals who wish to diminish our collective heritage for their own selfish purposes.

 At the National Archives, we know what an awesome responsibility we have to be good stewards of our nation’s heritage.
-The security… [ Read all ]
+The security of the holdings of the National … [ Read all ]

 Yesterday I welcomed members of Congress to the National Archives to celebrate the donation of the Grace Tully Collection.
 After almost 30 years of effort, the National Archives and the Franklin D. Roosevelt Presidential Library have obtained the papers that Grace Tully collected and maintained during her time as secretary of Franklin D. Roosevelt.
 My sincere appreciation goes out to Senator Charles E. Schumer and Representative Louise M. Slaughter, Senator Tom Carper, Senator Joseph Lieberman, Representative Lacy Clay, and Representative Edolphus Towns, who all helped to make this happen.
 My thanks also to Senator Kirsten Gillibrand and Representative Henry A. Waxman, who worked on this effort in the last Congress.